|Classic Tarot by Carlo DellaRocca |

 The generic description of the card features "a goddess"...wait, which goddess?
 And do they call her a goddess because she is both beautiful and naked or because she represents a particular goddess myth?
 Choosing to go with the latter, I researched goddesses associated with either stars or water.
 I found Inanna, Sumerian goddess of rebirth.
 Hold up.
 Rebirth?
 Wouldn't that be better associated with Judgement?
 Maybe, but there's a lot more.
 Others have seen the similarities to Inanna and the tarot Star card, too, and what they are seeing is more than rebirth but alignment with a myth that is only a part, but an important part, of Inanna's legend.
 Typically, images of Inanna show her either richly dressed or naked.
 In the story, "Inanna's Descent to the Underworld," which is most useful for the Star imagery, she is stripped of her clothing.
 Also, for a time during that journey, nature "dies" with Inanna and nothing would grow.
 It was only when she returned to earth that things began blooming and growing again, hence her fertility goddess role and the watering of the earth.
 Also, her symbol all over Mesopotamia is the 8-pointed star.

 Maybe I should tell the story.
-You can find it at Lins Domain and in many other places, but essentially she needed to visit her sister Ereshkigal who rules the Underworld.
+Essentially, Inanna needed to visit her sister Ereshkigal who rules the Underworld.
 She heard her sister's baneful moaning and felt compelled to see her.
 Any trek to the Underworld risks death, so she garbed herself accordingly: with her crown on her head, lapis lazuli around her neck, a golden bracelet, and a royal robe on her body and a breastplate.
 She also took a lapis measuring rod and line.
 When she was announced at the gate, her sister became more agitated and only allowed each of the gates to be opened a crack and Inanna had to remove her garments and ornaments in order to squeeze through each one.
 She arrived at her destination naked and vulnerable.
 The judges of the Underworld ruled against her and her sister killed her.
 She became a rotting corpse and was hung from a hook on the wall.